forax/java-guide/guide/chapter14-null_and_optional.md

 So in Java, the idea to avoid the spurious is `NullPointerException` to never let a user code to get a null
 - do not allow to create an object with null fields
-- never return null from a method (using an Optional or an empty collection instead)
+- never return null from a method (use an Optional or an empty collection instead)

 ## Defensive programming